RMLio/RMLStreamer/documentation/README_Functions.md

 The function descriptions and mappings mentioned in the previous steps will be used by the `FunctionLoader`.

 First, a `FunctionLoader` has to be aware of the available functions.
 Therefore, it can be instantiated providing file paths to the function description files.
-When no such file paths where provided, the default function descriptions are used (e.g. `functions_grel.ttl`).
+When no such file paths are provided, the default function descriptions are used (i.e. `functions_grel.ttl`).

 Secondly, function URIs are mapped to the corresponding implementations by parsing the function mappings (e.g. `resources/grel_java_mapping.ttl` and `resources/idlab_java_mapping.ttl`).
  During this step, every function URI is mapped to a `FunctionMetaData`-object which contains the necessary meta data  such as: the *download-page* of the library, the *class-name* of the function, the *method-name*, *input parameters* and *output parameters*.

 ## How the `FunctionLoader` is used

 Initially, the `FunctionLoader` is used to read and parse function descriptions and mappings.
-Afterwards, when running FNOT-testcases, the `FunctionLoader`-instance is used to load and bind every function as specified in the `mapping.ttl`.
+Afterwards, when running FNOT-testcases, the `FunctionLoader`-instance is used by `io.rml.framework.engine.statement.FunctionMapGeneratorAssembler` to load and bind every function as specified in the testcase's `mapping.ttl`.

-## Remarks
-- When running the `SandboxTests` , make sure to set the *Working Directory* of the *Run-configuration* to the absolute path of `rml-streamer/src/test/resources/sandbox`.